ARAIDevHub/arai_ai_agents/docs/explanation.md

-# Explanation: ARIA’s Prompt Chaining Approach
+# Explanation: ARAI’s Prompt Chaining Approach

-**ARIA AI Agents** employs a narrative-based prompt chaining methodology to create cohesive, non-repetitive, and engaging content—ranging from **tweets** and **social media posts** to entire **story arcs**.
+**ARAI AI Agents** employs a narrative-based prompt chaining methodology to create cohesive, non-repetitive, and engaging content—ranging from **tweets** and **social media posts** to entire **story arcs**.
 This approach draws inspiration from **Hollywood screenwriters**, using seasons and episodes to structure continuous storylines and maintain context.

 ---